 Disability can take many forms however.
 Traumatic brain injuries, PTSD, chronic depression, hearing loss, breathing disorders, amputations, diseases and other long-term health problems are all on the list.
 And chronic pain is commonplace.
 Unfortunately, to achieve and maintain the best quality of life possible and the highest level of functionality and social re-integration, disabled veterans are often prescribed a complex regimen of medications that promise to treat their physical and/or mental conditions.

-Medication Management and the Disabled Veteran
+Medication Adherence and the Disabled Veteran

 Medication errors and medication non-adherence is not a new problem.
 It is well defined and well understood by health care professionals in all sectors.
 It is a horrendously costly problem both in monetary terms and in quality-of-life terms.
 Yet the problem persists.